ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 ### POST /sync
 This request is used by registration client to retrieve all the pre-registration Ids by date range.
-Note: If toDate parameter value is not passed in the request, fromDate will be considered as toDate.

 #### Resource URL
 <div>https://mosip.io/preregistration/v1/sync</div>